lsst/LDM-135/index.rst

 The InnoDB storage engine loads tables most efficiently if it is provided input data which has been presorted according to the table's primary key.
-When the secondary index information is collected for loading (from the worker nodes handling each chunk), it is sorted by objectId, and may be divided into roughly equal "splits".
+When the secondary index information is collected for loading (from each worker node handling a collection of chunks), it is sorted by objectId, and may be divided into roughly equal "splits".
 Each of those splits is loaded into a table *en masse*.

+..
+The paragraph below is not as "directive" as the rest of the document.
+   Is it reasonable to keep?

+To fully optimize the loading and table splitting, the entire index should be collected from all workers and pre-sorted in memory on the czar.
+This is not reasonable for 40 billion entries (requiring a minimum of 480 GB memory, plus overhead).
+Instead, the index data from a single worker can be assumed to be a "representative sample" from the full range of objectIds, so table splitting can be done using the first worker's index data.
+The remaining workers will be split and loaded according to those defined tables.

+..
+If we keep the paragraph above, we need to run some performance tests to verify that the workers really will carry "random" subsets of the full dataset.

 .. _data-distribution: